jharwell/sierra/docs/index.rst

 .. figure:: figures/architecture.png

-   SIERRA architecture, organized by pipeline stage.
-Stages are listed left to right, and an approximate joint architectural/functional stack is top to bottom for each stage. “...” indicates areas where SIERRA is designed via plugins to be easily extensible.
+   SIERRA architecture, organized by pipeline stage, left to right.
+High-level inputs/outputs and active plugins and shown for each stage. “...”  indicates areas of further extensibility and customization via new plugins.
 “Host machine” indicates the machine SIERRA was invoked on.

 .. include:: src/description.rst